JPDSousa/mongo-obj-framework/README.md

 Despite being simple, Smof carries a lot of elaborate features that need to be documented in great detail, so i added a [Wiki](https://github.com/JPDSousa/mongo-obj-framework/wiki) which is encouraged if your planning in using the framework.

+Also, checkout the [examples](https://github.com/JPDSousa/mongo-obj-framework/tree/master/examples/org/smof/examples) package for common uses of this project.

+And by all means, feel free to ask me any question :)

 ## Contributing

 Smof is an open project, thus it welcomes new collaborators.
 Follow the general [Github Flow](https://guides.github.com/introduction/flow/index.html) to contribute to the project!
 Also, feel free to contact me :)